hydraulic-software/conveyor/guidebook/docs/configs/index.md

 **`app.mac.signing-key`**,**`app.windows.signing-key`** The private key to use for each platform.
 If they're set to `derived` (the default) then derivation from the root private key is used and these specific keys aren't stored on disk, otherwise the value should contain the path to a standard PEM or PKCS#12 key store file relative to the app config file.

-**`app.mac.certificate`**, **`app.windows.certificate`** Should point to files containing the certificates file in PEM (ASCII) or PKCS#12 format.
-Other raw binary formats are also supported but JKS format isn't.
+**`app.mac.certificate`**, **`app.windows.certificate`** Should point to files containing the certificates.
+See [Keys and certificates](../keys-and-certificates.md) for information on supported formats.
 The paths are relative to the app config file and they default to `{windows,apple}.cer` respectively.
 Alternatively, these can be set like this: `app.mac.certificate = "self signed by CN=Nobody in particular"` (the default value is this but using your display name).
 In that case a self-signed certificate is deterministically derived from the root key.

+!!! note
+    The words used to encode the signing key come from a predefined dictionary, so you can't choose your own sentences here.
+This encoding makes the key easier to write down with a pen and paper, which can be a low tech but reliable way to back it up.

 ## Character encodings